 No computer component can operate without power, and a motherboard is no exception.
 The power connector, commonly a 20 or 24-pin connector, can be situated either near the right edge of the motherboard, or somewhere close to the processor socket on older motherboards.
 This is where the power supply’s main connector gets attached, providing power to the motherboard and all the other components.

-memory slotmemory socket, or RAM slotis what allows computer memory (RAM) to be inserted into the computer.
+A memory slot, memory socket, or RAM slotis what allows computer memory (RAM) to be inserted into the computer.
 Depending on the motherboard, there may be 2 to 4 memory slots (sometimes more on high-end motherboards) and are what determine the type of RAM used with the computer.

 PCI (Peripheral Component Interconnect) is an interconnection system between a microprocessor and attached devices in which expansion slots are spaced closely for high speed operation.
 Using PCI, a computer can support both new PCI cards while continuing to support Industry Standard Architecture (ISA) expansion cards, an older standard.